nf-core/phaseimpute/docs/output.md

 ## Pipeline overview

-## Panel preparation outputs `--step panelprep`
+## Panel preparation outputs `--steps panelprep`

-This step of the pipeline performs a QC of the reference panel data and produces the necessary files for imputation (`--step impute`).
+This steps of the pipeline performs a QC of the reference panel data and produces the necessary files for imputation (`--steps impute`).
 It has two optional modes: reference panel phasing with SHAPEIT5 and removal of specified samples from reference panel.

 - [Remove Multiallelics](#multiallelics) - Remove multiallelic sites from the reference panel
 - [Convert](#convert) - Convert reference panel to .hap and .legend files